openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

           you find a small typo (for instance in the spec file) but except the typo everything is fine.
-So instead of declining the request you can fix the typo, create a new request (which contains the fix + the original changes), accept the newly created request and supersede the original request (thatâ€™s basically what osc does behind the scenes).
+So instead of declining the request you can fix the typo, create a new request (which contains the fix + the original changes), accept the newly created request and supersede the original request (that’s basically what osc does behind the scenes).

 Example:

         # request with id 80 needs a small fix
-        marcus@linux:~> osc rq show 80 â€“edit
+        marcus@linux:~> osc rq show 80 –edit
         Request: #80

         submit:       home:Admin/foo  -> home:foobar/dest